and welcome to a new episode of our series German Prepositions Exposed – the series in which German prepositions will be exposed and cancelled.

 - I usually hold a grudge for quite long./ I am very resentful (although this is too strong, I feel like)

-Just picture it… you forget the birthday of your partner and now he or she is carrying this after you for weeks :)… at least to me it makes a lot of sense.
+In these examples, there is no actual following taking place but this notion of going behind someone is pretty strong.
+I mean, just picture it… you forget the birthday of your partner and now he or she is carrying this after you for weeks :).

 - Wenn meine Freundin kocht, muss ich immer nachsalzen.